-Grant PUD FSM stations are located midway across the river channel in the forebay and tailrace of each dam (see Figure 6 and Figure 7).
+Grant PUD FSM stations are located midway across the river channel in the forebay and tailrace of each dam (see Figure 7 and Figure 8).
 The Wanapum Dam forebay FSM station is located near Turbine Unit 10 and is affixed to a catwalk approximately mid-channel.
 The Wanapum Dam tailrace FSM station is located approximately 3.2 RM downstream of Wanapum Dam.
 The tailrace standpipe is located at mid-channel and is attached to the downstream side of Beverly Bridge.
-The FSM station in the forebay of Priest Rapids Dam is attached to the piernose directly between the powerhouse and spillway and is located at mid-channel at approximately the center of the dam.
-The Priest Rapids Dam tailrace FSM station is located nine miles downstream of Priest Rapids Dam affixed to Vernita Bridge.
-The Pasco FSM station located at RM 329 and owned/operated by the Corps, serves as the next downstream forebay TDG compliance point for Priest Rapids Dam.
+The FSM station in the forebay of Priest Rapids Dam is attached to the pier nose directly between the powerhouse and the PRFB and is located at mid-channel at approximately the center of the dam.
+The Priest Rapids Dam tailrace FSM station is located at RM 329 and owned/operated by the Corps, serves as the next downstream forebay TDG compliance point for Priest Rapids Dam.
 This location was chosen to measure mixed river gas conditions before dilution or concentration with the waters of the Snake River.
 Chelan PUD also operates and monitors a FSM station located in the Rock Island Dam tailrace, approximately 38 RM upstream of Wanapum Dam, during the fish-spill season.
 This FSM station, along with other upstream FSM stations, allows Grant PUD to monitor upstream river conditions.